-Almost every day, we rely on pharmaceuticals like injectable drug products in vials, syringes, cartridges and bags, ear drops, eye drops, nasal sprays, and vaccines to be sterile, hygienic, and free from contamination.
+Almost every day, we rely on pharmaceuticals like injectable drug products in vials, syringes, cartridges and bags, ear drops, eye drops and nasal sprays to be sterile, hygienic, and free from contamination.
 Because these parenteral products are injected or introduced to delicate mucus membranes, adding something non-sterile to your eye, nose, or injected into your muscle, skin, vein, can have serious adverse effects, such as a fever or infection.
 This requires a special manufacturing process called aseptic processing, or fill-finish manufacturing, which addresses risks through a range of cleaning, sterilization, and isolation practices.

 Aseptic processing is the step-by-step method of making a formulation, filling it into a vial, syringe, ampoule, or cartridge, and then finishing it by inspection, labeling, and packaging—all while keeping it contaminant free.
 This process is also sometimes referred to as fill-finish manufacturing, but that particular term applies to items that only require an aseptic process at the end steps.
 Regardless of terms, the goal is the same: safe, effective products that are free of microbial or other contaminants.